Tony Burrows

 Anthony Burrows (born 14 April 1942) is an English pop singer and recording artist.
-As a prolific session musician, Burrows was involved in the production of numerous transatlantic hit singles throughout the late 1960s and early 1970s, most of which were one-hit wonders, including "Love Grows (Where My Rosemary Goes)" by Edison Lighthouse, "United We Stand" by Brotherhood of Man, "My Baby Loves Lovin'" by White Plains, "Gimme Dat Ding" by The Pipkins and "Beach Baby" by The First Class.
-During 1970, four singles by four different acts for whom he served as lead vocalist all charted at or near the top of the UK Singles Chart and additionally reached the top 20 in the United States.
+As a prolific session musician, Burrows was involved in several transatlantic hit singles throughout the late 1960s and early 1970s, most of which were one-hit wonders, including "Love Grows (Where My Rosemary Goes)" by Edison Lighthouse, "United We Stand" by Brotherhood of Man, "My Baby Loves Lovin'" by White Plains, "Gimme Dat Ding" by the Pipkins and "Beach Baby" by the First Class.

-Biography
+During 1970, four singles by four different acts with whom he performed all charted at or near the top of the UK Singles Chart and additionally reached the top 20 in the United States, while a fifth single under his own name ("Melanie Makes Me Smile") reached the lower ends of the top 100 in the United States and Canada.

-Early Life
+Early life and career

 Burrows was born in Exeter, Devon, England.

-Early Career

-In the early 1960s, he was a member of The Kestrels, a vocal harmony group which also included the future songwriting team Roger Greenaway and Roger Cook.
-Subsequently, he joined the Ivy League, singing lead on their last hit "Willow Tree", which peaked at UK No. 50 in 1966.
-Burrows was still with them when they metamorphosed into the Flower Pot Men.
+In the early 1960s, he was a member of the Kestrels, a vocal harmony group which also included the future songwriting team Roger Greenaway and Roger Cook.
+Burrows recorded his debut album in 1965 under the pseudonym Tony Bond.
+Subsequently, he joined the Ivy League in 1966 after the departure of John Carter.

+Bands

+Burrows was still with the Ivy League when they metamorphosed into the Flower Pot Men.
 The Flower Pot Men had only one hit, "Let's Go to San Francisco", which reached No. 4 on the UK Singles Chart in the autumn of 1967.

-However, Burrows had no involvement with the single, which was created in the studio by the band's producers.
+However, Burrows had no involvement with the single, which was created and recorded in the studio by the song's writers and producers.
 He did feature on a few later Flower Pot Men singles which were not hits.
 Two founding members of Deep Purple, Jon Lord and Nick Simper, were also part of this early band for live shows.